hove-io/navitia/documentation/rfc/autocomplete.md

   - other (stop_points by example)

-Foreach types, we have the follwing order:
+Foreach types, we have the following order:
 In firsts positions, we have the results with a 100 quality (exact match).
 After them, the order is based on the *global score*, then by the length of the longest, then by the position of this substring, and finally by the quality.

-##What does it mean?
+## What does it mean?
 If a request returns a lot of admins, the response will be filled with the ten most important admins and won't have any stop_area or way.